americanexpress/synapse/subscriber/synapse-subscriber-kafka/README.md

 #### Kafka Subscriber Support APIs

-- The following APIs are provided by the framework to interact with kafka broker
+- The following APIs are provided by the framework to interact with kafka broker.
   - `GET` : `/kafkaSubscriberSupport/startSubscribers` - to start the subscribers.
   - `GET` : `/kafkaSubscriberSupport/stopSubscribers` - to stop the subscribers.
   - `GET` : `/kafkaSubscriberSupport/getSubscribersStatus` - to get the status of the subscribers.